Confidence intervals for the Poisson distribution: Frequency properties of Bayes' intervals with uninformative priors

 \section{Frequency properties of Bayes' intervals with uninformative priors}

 As mentioned in the introduction, we may examine the frequency properties of objective Bayes methods.
-For illustration and comparison, we consider two popular choices of ``uninformative'' reference prior, the uniform prior and the Jeffreys prior.
+For illustration and comparison, we consider two popular choices commonly referred to as ``uninformative'' reference priors, the uniform prior and the Jeffreys prior.
 Here, we need to explicitly include the background parameter.
+We'll assume that $\theta\ge0$.

 The general procedure, for an observation $N=n$, is to form the posterior distribution according to Bayes' theorem: